loldenburg/datalayertests-gcp/README.md

     2. Click on "Trigger"
     3. Copy the Trigger URL

+## 4. Configure the code

+Open the `datalayer_tests/log_datalayer_error.py` file and follow the "TODO" comments in there (apart from those regarding BigQuery, which we will tackle later).

-7. Update URL & Code in **Tealium Functions**
+## 5. Update URL & Code in Tealium Functions

-    1. Edit Function -> Global Variables
+1. Go into your **Tealium** Function code -> Edit Function -> Global Variables
-    2. Create a new variable called "urlGCF" and set the value to the Cloud Function Trigger URL from step 5.3
+2. Create a new variable called "urlGCF" and set the value to the Cloud Function Trigger URL we got earlier
+3. Create a new variable called "tokenGCF" and set the value to the secret you created in Secret Manager earlier.
-    3. Uncomment the rows below `// UNCOMMENT THIS IF YOU HAVE YOUR OWN GCLOUD CONNECTION`
+4. Go to the JS code and uncomment the rows below `// UNCOMMENT THIS IF YOU HAVE YOUR OWN GCLOUD CONNECTION`
-    4. Save the function
-    5. Publish your Tealium CDH profile!
+5. Save the function and publish your Tealium CDH profile!
+Done!

 If you want to monitor your data with BigQuery and Data Studio, you can additionally follow the steps below.